Berardinux/Linux-OVPN/docs/openvpn-master/doc/man-sections/generic-options.rst

   independently of network and tunnel issues.

 --tmp-dir dir
-  Specify a directory ``dir`` for temporary files instead of the default :code:`TMPDIR` (or "/tmp" if unset).
-Note that it must be writable by the main process after it has dropped root privileges.
+  Specify a directory ``dir`` for temporary files.
+This directory will be used by openvpn processes and script to communicate temporary data with openvpn main process.
+Note that the directory must be writable by the OpenVPN process after it has dropped it's root privileges.

-  This directory will be used to communicate with scripts and plugins:
+  This directory will be used by in the following cases:

   * ``--client-connect`` scripts and :code:`OPENVPN_PLUGIN_CLIENT_CONNECT`
     plug-in hook to dynamically generate client-specific configuration